conbon27/erddap/README.md

 ---
 ## Setup.xml

-Configure your ERDDAP instance using the [setup.xml]() file (included in the content folder in ERDDAP after install):
+Configure your ERDDAP instance using the [setup.xml]() file (included in the content folder in ERDDAP after unzip):

    - You must set basic information like where you will save your parent directory (filled with logs and the like).